What to Eat in Telok Blangah: Food Guide

 Uncle Lee’s Hong Kong Noodle and Rice

 Uncle Lee’s food stall is famous for its never-ending queue lines.
-Every time a customer finally places an order, someone lines up at the end.
-That’s why there is no sign of reducing in size.
+Whenever a customer finally orders, someone lines up at the end.
+That’s why there is no sign of a size reduction.

 The only secret of Uncle Lee’s Hong Kong Noodle and Rice is the succulent soya sauce chicken.
 It brings out the most delicious chicken noodles among other stalls.
-So it’s no surprise that there’s always a long line at the shop.
+So it’s no surprise that the shop always has a long line.

 In addition, the noodles are springy.
 It complements the whole dish.
 The justifying price of every bowl makes lining up worth it.